pluxbiosignals/python-samples/README.md

 # Python API sample

-The API files in this samples are meant to be run using Python 3.7
+The API files in these samples are meant to be run using Python.